 OTHER USEFUL INFORMATION

 This section will provide you with the information about the ways to travel to Lublin, places of accommodation, practical information about living in Poland, visas requirements and more.

-More information about mobilities under the Erasmus + Program is available at the Center for Projects, International Cooperation and Development Strategy,
+More information about mobilities under the Erasmus + Program is available at the Center for Projects and International Cooperation

 1st floor, room 103,